Q & A Egg donation

 How often can you donate eggs?

 Most women donate eggs 1-3 times.
-At least one menstrual cycle needs to pass between donations.

 Do I receive a fee?